menchelab/vrprot/README.md

 ## USAGE OF THIS PROJECT

 The main purpose of this project is to serve as an easy to use pipeline to facilitate the processing of protein structures for presentation on the [VRNetzer](https://github.com/menchelab/VRNetzer).
 It is mainly used in the [ProteinStructureFetch Extension](TODO) of the [VRNetzer](https://github.com/menchelab/VRNetzer) ecosystem.
 For everyone who wants to analyze their own protein structures, with your desired highlighting and coloring, this project is the right place to start.
-For easy usage of this project, we provide a one file executable which allows to use the program without further installation of python and any dependencies.
-Nevertheless, a [ChimeraX](https://www.cgl.ucsf.edu/chimerax/download.html) installation is mandatory to use the full potential of this project.
+A [ChimeraX](https://www.cgl.ucsf.edu/chimerax/download.html) installation is mandatory to use the full potential of this project.
 Without ChimeraX this software only provides a fetcher with which you can easily fetch pdb files from the [AlphaFold Database](https://alphafold.ebi.ac.uk/) as well as some converter functions.

 ---